 Now, don’t get us wrong.
 This is a fantastic rebounder offering excellent performance and build quality, but it isn’t our best-buy model.
 It cannot be folded and does not come with a handlebar, making it unwieldy for use by some.
 It has to be purchased separately and costs extra.
 If this doesn’t bother you, however, you get one of the best-performing rebounders there is, with a fantastic warranty and customer support, though without any other additional features.

 - Cannot be folded

 - No extras

 Our Rating: 4.8/5

 The Jumpsport Model 370 presents an upgrade of the previous, lower-end model codenamed 250.
-It sports the same size as the Model 250 – of about 40 inches (42 if you count the protruding legs) and carries a hefty prize premium over its sibling.
+It sports the same size as the Model 250 – about 40 inches (42 if you count the protruding legs) and carries a hefty price premium over its sibling.
 Is it worth it?

 At first, you can’t see many differences.
 The size is largely the same.
 The only giveaway is the silver steel round frame.
 It is triple coated to ensure longevity and resistance to moisture, but the steel is the same, 16-gauge.

 This one also features arched legs for extra stability, which helps prevent the trampoline from tipping over.
 The safety pads are likewise petal-looking.
 They also represent the useful bouncing area, but we prefer bouncing on the sturdy Permatron mat.
 The maximum weight limit is 250 lbs.